BCDigSchol/policedata/_pages/interesting_discoveries.md

 There are other categories that we found to be interesting, but were unable to research more about.
 We believe that you might want to research more about these, starting with google searches and then digging up some archives.
 Choose your adventure!

-Here are a few (and there are many more in our [dataset](/policedata/data)):
+Here are a few (and there are many more in the [dataset](/policedata/data)):

 - Common Sellers
-- Female in male attire (also appears as 'women in men's clothing')
+- Female in male attire (sometimes appears as 'women in men's clothing')
-- Keeping noisy and disorderly houses (also appears as 'keeping noisy houses')
+- Keeping noisy and disorderly houses (sometimes appears as 'keeping noisy houses')
 - Indecent exposure
 - Dance Hall Exhibitions
 - Saturday evening law